Fifth International Data for Policy Conference will take place in London on September 15-16, 2020 (Pre-conference workshops on September 14).

 The Data for Policy conference series is the premier global forum for multiple disciplinary and cross-sector discussions around the theories, applications and implications of data science innovation in governance and the public sector.
 In partnership with Cambridge University Press, the conference series has also entered into a new open-access peer-reviewed journal venture, Data & Policy, in order to capture and archive scholarly discussions in this fast-growing field.

-Currently we have an open call for conference Special Track proposals leading to Special Journal Issues/Collections in Data & Policy, a Data for Policy – Cambridge University Press collaboration supported by the Alan Turing Institute, Office for National Statistics and UCL.
+Conference submissions are not open for individual contributions, panel session proposals, and for submissions to the special tracks and pre-conference workshops.
+All conference contributions will be considered for peer-reviewed publication in Data & Policy, a Data for Policy – Cambridge University Press collaboration supported by the Alan Turing Institute, Office for National Statistics and UCL.

 International Organisation Committee: